-- (i) working with the Proposal Trustee to complete statutory requirements, including giving notice to creditors and preparing the NOI Cash Flow; - (ii) meeting in person with both of the key customers, Atlantic Lottery Corporation ("ALC") and British Columbia Lottery Corporation; - (iii) Addressing issued identified by ALC; - (iv) holding preliminary discussions with potential lenders and equity sources; - (v) working with the Proposal Trustee to answer questions of creditors and establish payment arrangements regarding post-filing obligations; - (vi) working with the Proposal Trustee to organize discussions with the significant secured and unsecured creditors including Bank of Montreal
+- (i) working with the Proposal Trustee to complete statutory requirements, including giving notice to creditors and preparing the NOI Cash Flow; - (ii) meeting in person with both of the key customers, Atlantic Lottery Corporation ("ALC") and British Columbia Lottery Corporation; - (iii) Addressing issued identified by ALC; - (iv) holding preliminary discussions with potential lenders and equity sources; - (v) working with the Proposal Trustee to answer questions of creditors and establish payment arrangements regarding postfiling obligations;

-("BMO"), Atlantic Canada Opportunities Agency and Business Investment Corporation;

-- (vii) working with the Proposal Trustee to monitor actual cash flow, and reporting on variances to the NOI Cash Flow; and - (viii) working with the Proposal Trustee to develop a Confidential Information Memorandum ("CIM") in support of the search for alternative financing (which is scheduled to be circulated immediately after an extension being granted).
+- (vi) working with the Proposal Trustee to organize discussions with the significant secured and unsecured creditors including Bank of Montreal ("BMO"), Atlantic Canada Opportunities Agency and Business Investment Corporation; - (vii) working with the Proposal Trustee to monitor actual cash flow, and reporting on variances to the NOI Cash Flow; - (viii) working with the Proposal Trustee to develop a Confidential Information Memorandum ("CIM") in support of the search for alternative financing, which was circulated immediately after the second extension was granted; and - (ix) reviewing with the Proposal Trustee the responses to the CIM received from potential refinancing sources and potential asset purchasers.

-As noted in the 2nd Report of the Proposal Trustee, during the period since the filing of the NOI the Applicants have continued operations in the ordinary course of business, without any significant deviation from the cashflow projections.
+As noted in the Reports of the Proposal Trustee, during the period since the filing of the NOI the Applicants have continued operations in the ordinary course of business, without any significant deviation from the cashflow projections.

-On this hearing an extension has been requested to March 5, 2019.
-The maximum permissible extension is to that date (45 days from January 18, 2019).
+On this hearing an extension has been requested to April 19, 2019.
+The maximum permissible extension is to that date (45 days from March 5, 2019).